Arthur-Conan-Dog/before-blog/session/conf/react-conf-2016.md

 2. Same clone process.

-  * `List` has an update queue
+- `List` has an update queue

-  * => copy update queue & call funs, get new state, clear update queue.
+- => copy update queue & call funcs, get the new state, clear update queue.

-  * => put a tag on `List` that represents there needs to have a change made to DOM tree.
+- => put a tag on `List` that represents there needs to have a change made to DOM tree.

-  * => has children, keep processing, call render.
+- => has children, keep processing, call render.

 3. Check whether children in the current tree can be reused, if not, clone.

-At this point, user clicks 'zoom font' button. => a event callback added to the queue that main thread is going to take care of.
+_Note!:_ At this point, the user clicks 'zoom font' button. => a event callback added to the queue that main thread is going to take care of.
 Since react still has some time, it will keep processing.

 4. Update `Item`s and `div`s

-  * <Item num={1} />: note that if `shouldComponentUpdate` returns false, the tag won't be added to the fiber node.
+- `<Item num={1} />`: note that if `shouldComponentUpdate` returns false, the tag won't be added to the fiber node.

-  * <Item num={2} />: `shouldComponentUpdate` returns true, gets a tag, clone its children -- `div`. => `div`'s text context changed from 2 => 4, gets a tag, and it gets added to a list on the parent item which tracks of all of the fibers underneath it that have changes. => has no child/sibling, `return`. merge self's list of changes(effect list) with parents'.
+- `<Item num={2} />`: `shouldComponentUpdate` returns true, gets a tag, clone its children -- `div`. => `div`'s text context changed from 2 => 4, gets a tag, and it gets added to a list on the parent item which tracks of all of the fibers underneath it that have changes. => has no child/sibling, `return`. merge self's list of changes(effect list) with parents'.

-  * <Item num={3} />: Time's up! gives control back to the main thread.
+- `<Item num={3} />`: **Time's up!** gives control back to the main thread.

 5. Main thread does layout, changes font size and comes back to react.
 Note that nothing in the content changes, react will handle that later.

 6. Update last `Item` & `div` => completeUnitOfWork called on the `List` => complete `HostRoot`

-  * effect list on `List`: div -> Item -> div -> Item -> List
+- effect list on `List`: div -> Item -> div -> Item -> List

 7. end of the phase 1: gets a pending commit